AbdulRahmanAlHamali/GPU-DORA-Algorithm/README.md

-# GPU-DORA-Algorithm
+# GPU-DORA-Algoritm

-What is this??
+What is this project?
 ========
 GPU Implementation of the offline stage of DORA algorithm for Software-Defined Networks ([see paper](https://github.com/AbdulRahmanAlHamali/GPU-DORA-Algorithm/blob/master/GPU%20Implementation%20of%20the%20Offline%20Stage%20of%20DORA%20Algorithm%20for%20SDN.pdf))